dc0x45/simple-git-script/README.md

 # Current version 1.0

-This version is the initial script that accepts the working directory by making you edit the script itself
+This version is the initial script that accepts the working directory by making you edit the script itself.
+Named 'theOGscript.sh'